Always consult with your doctor and follow their medical advice before starting any exercise program.

 Set Realistic Goals

-Setting smart goals with small steps that lead to bigger changes is a great way to stay motivated.
+Setting small goals that lead to bigger changes is a great way to stay motivated.
 Committing to exercising three days out of the week or cutting out one sweet each day can add up and create habits and healthy lifestyle changes.
-Setting realistic goals can help you avoid getting discouraged and give you a sense of accomplishment as you achieve them.

 Do What Works For You